Zayd Vanderson

 Slicer Challenges on Windows

-On Windows, 3D Slicer's application launcher (Slicer.exe) is built as a Windows GUI application as compared to a console application.
-This design choice is intentional, aimed at preventing the automatic opening of an additional console window during startup, which can be disruptive in a graphical desktop environment.
+The root of the issue on Windows is how Slicer is built for the platform.
+On Windows, 3D Slicer's application launcher (Slicer.exe) is built as a Windows GUI application rather than a console application.
+This design choice is intentional, as it prevents the automatic opening of an additional console window during startup (which can be disruptive in a graphical desktop environment).

-The launcher, Slicer.exe, primarily acts as a wrapper responsible for initializing the environment, such as setting up paths and configurations, and subsequently launching the main application binary, SlicerApp-real.exe.
-The latter, SlicerApp-real.exe, is the "real" application that executes the core functionality of 3D Slicer, including the batch processing logic.
+The main application launcher, Slicer.exe, acts as a wrapper responsible for initializing the environment (such as setting up paths and configurations) and launching the main application binary: SlicerApp-real.exe.
+SlicerApp-real.exe is the "real" application that executes the parsing of options and core functionality.

 Creating a Custom Launcher: Slicer-App.ps1